AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ### Task 5.4 resolution

-This task requires you to create an ad-hoc SmartGroup, leveraging the three famous Summary Routes:
+This task requires you to create an ad-hoc SmartGroup, utilizing the three well-known _Summary Routes_:
 - 10.0.0.0/8
 - 172.16.0.0/12
 - 192.168.0.0/16